-If you have any questions regarding the prerequisites you may contact the College of Health Professions (CHP) Student Services office at: www.gvsu.edu/chpss/.
-The OT Program Admissions Committee must approve any prerequisite not posted on www.gvsu.edu/ot/guide-list.htm or www.gvsu.edu/studentapps/mtn/.
+If you have any questions regarding the prerequisites, you may contact the College of Health Professions (CHP) Student Services office at www.gvsu.edu/chpss/.
+The OT program Admissions Committee must approve any prerequisite not posted on www.gvsu.edu/ot/guide-list.htm or www.gvsu.edu/studentapps/mtn/.
 The OT program accepts prerequisite courses that have been taken at accredited community colleges and/or universities.
-All non-GVSU prerequisite courses not found in either of these guides should be first reviewed by a Student Services advisor; a member of the OT Program Admissions Committee may be consulted to ensure the course meets our admissions standards.
+All non-GVSU prerequisite courses not found in either of these guides should be first reviewed by a Student Services advisor; a member of the OT program Admissions Committee may be consulted to ensure the course meets admissions standards.
 It is better to ask questions and have the prerequisite course reviewed/approved prior to your enrollment in the course.
 This will avoid potential barriers in the admission process.

-Some of the prerequisites might be available on line through Michigan Colleges Online at www.micollegesonline.org or through the following community colleges and universities: Link to list of eligible evening, weekend and online courses
+Some of the prerequisites might be available through Michigan Colleges Online at www.micollegesonline.org.

-Courses that fulfill GVSU’s OT prerequisites for all Michigan 4-year colleges/universities are located on the OT webpage, under Prospective Students.
+Courses that fulfill GVSU’s OT prerequisites for all Michigan four-year colleges/universities are located on the OT webpage under Prospective Students.

-Course equivalencies for all Michigan 4-year colleges/universities and community colleges can be found on the GVSU Registrar’s webpage www.gvsu.edu/registrar/; click on Additional Resources; click on Course Equivalencies: www.gvsu.edu/studentapps/mtn/.
+Course equivalencies for all Michigan four-year colleges/universities and community colleges can be found on the GVSU Registrar’s at webpage www.gvsu.edu/registrar; click on Additional Resources; click on Course Equivalencies: www.gvsu.edu/studentapps/mtn/.

 - Select a college or university